jpegleg/morpho-web2/README.md

 This program uses openssl for TLS, leveraging the wide range of support.
 Some types of PKI systems and ASN1 structures don't work in rustls at this time, so openssl can be used to improve certificate feature support.
-This version of morpho uses only TLSv1.2.
+This version of morpho uses TLSv1.2, but also can support TLSv1.0 and TLSv1.1.
 See https://github.com/jpegleg/morpho-web for using rustls instead of openssl and defaulting to TLSv1.3.

-Note that TLS hardening of cipher selections and TLS version (disabling TLSv1.0 and TLSv1.1) applies in a version specific macro, defaulting to openssl 1.1.1 to apply the cipher spec.

-<b>Scan morpho2 before use to ensure TLS configurations are as desired.</b>
+<b>Scan morpho2 before use to ensure TLS configurations are as desired, morpho-web2 is not a compliant TLS build because it can use TLSv1.0.
+Use https://github.com/jpegleg/morpho-web and rustls instead when possible.</b>

 ## tokio async io